 – Launch site: Space Launch Complex 4, Vandenberg Space Force Base in California

 – Target: Dimorphos.

 – Target distance from Earth: 6.8 million miles (11 million kilometers)

 – Estimated cost: $313.9 million (£227.9 million)

 The DART mission was launched at 10:20 p.m. local time on Nov.
 23, 2021, (1:20 a.m.
 EDT, or 0620 GMT Nov.
 24) atop a SpaceX Falcon 9 rocket from the Space Launch Complex 4 at the Vandenberg Space Force Base in California.

 DART mission target(opens in new tab)

-According to JHUAPL, DART will be guided to its target Dimorphos by sophisticated autonomous navigation software.
+According to JHUAPL, DART was guided to its target Dimorphos by sophisticated autonomous navigation software (opens in new tab).
 It's no easy feat to locate a target that is 525 feet (160 meters) in diameter and 6.8 million miles (11 million kilometers) away from Earth.
-According to JHUAPL, the navigation software is designed to identify both Didymos and Dimorphos and distinguish between the two, so the DART spacecraft can be directed to the smaller body — Dimorphos.
+The navigation software was designed to identify both Didymos and Dimorphos and distinguish between the two, so the DART spacecraft can be directed to the smaller body — Dimorphos.

 DART's companion: LICIACube(opens in new tab)

 According to NASA, the DART spacecraft didn't make its journey to the near-Earth asteroid binary alone, as the spacecraft was joined by LICIACube (opens in new tab) (Light Italian Cubesat for Imaging Asteroids).
 LICIACube is a cubesat contributed by the Italian Space Agency and built by Italian aerospace engineering company Argotec.